 The many facets of depression

-In his ageless exploration of depression, The Anatomy of Melancholy, Richard Burton lists sickness, solitude, jealousy, disappointment in love and religious melancholy as different shades of depression; these form the skeleton of the exhibition carrying the same name at the Bethlem Museum of the Mind.
+In his ageless exploration of depression, The Anatomy of Melancholy, Robert Burton lists sickness, solitude, jealousy, disappointment in love and religious melancholy as different shades of depression; these form the skeleton of the exhibition carrying the same name at the Bethlem Museum of the Mind.
 Although small in size, this exhibition is not one to be missed.

 The Anatomy of Melancholy pulls together work from great artistic minds that have passed through the doors of the Bethlem Gallery.
 These include names as resonant as Richard Dadd, as well as artworks born from lived experiences with depression in less medical contexts.
 ‘Melancholy is familiar to all of us to some degree, not as a diagnosis, but as a condition’, Collin Gale, the curator of the exhibition notes.
 The multi-faceted nature of depression is very well reflected in the diversity of the artworks in the collection.